SPC3 9 Amp in / 10 Amp out Solar Power Center

 Connect the PV panel and battery to the circuit, put the PV in full sun.
 Turn the float voltage setting fully clockwise, the dual color LED should turn red.
 Connect a volt meter across the battery and monitor the battery voltage.
 The battery voltage should gradually rise while the sun shines.

 Leave the circuit connected until the battery voltage has reached or exceeded the desired full-charged setting, this is typically around 13.8V at room temperature.
-Turn the float voltage setting counter clockwise until the LED alternates red and green.
-Tweak the setting until the LED blinks and the battery voltage is where you want it to be at the full state.
+Turn the float voltage setting counter-clockwise until the LED alternates red and green.
+Adjust the setting until the LED blinks and the battery voltage is where you want it to be at the full state.
 When the LED is alternating red/green, it is normal for the battery voltage to vary by about 10mV.

-If a battery pack with a float voltage setting below 13V is used with the SPC3 (LiPO or NiMH for example), zener diode ZD1 should be changed to a 1N4740 (10V) and resistor R6 should be changed to 250K.
+If a battery pack with a float voltage setting below 13V is used with the SPC3 (NiMH for example), zener diode ZD1 should be changed to a 1N4740 (10V) and resistor R6 should be changed to 250K.

 Low Voltage Disconnect Alignment